 Downtown Plus 15

 Found yourself in beautiful downtown Calgary on a not-so-beautiful day?
 The city has an extensive “Plus 15” system of indoor connected walkways just above the downtown streets.
 Use the system to explore the many buildings and shops.
-Download the map here.
+Download the Plus 15 map here.

-Best Time to Visit Calgary
+Best Times to Visit Calgary

-Where to Stay
+Where to Stay in Calgary

 Calgary Hotels

 Downtown – Stay in the heart of downtown at the historic Fairmont Palliser Hotel.
 You’ll be within walking distance of some of the city’s most renowned shops, entertainment, and restaurants!
-There is a spa with a pool to pamper yourself too.
+There is a spa with a pool to pamper yourself, too.

 Beltline – Hotel Arts offers a beautiful and eclectic space; this boutique hotel in downtown Calgary is a must if you’re into the art scene.
 Sip cocktails and eat world-class food around the poolside (open to non-hotel guests too).
-The hotel features two superb local restaurants and it sports its own commuter bike program to help you explore the city.
+The hotel features two superb local restaurants, and it sports its own commuter bike program to help you explore the city.

 Want to see more options?
 Click through to see our guide to the best hotels in Calgary.
 If you are travelling with your pet, you might also want to check out our guide to pet-friendly hotels in Calgary.